 MBACP Registered Counsellor, BA (Hons) Humanistic Counselling (Greenwich), FdA Counselling.

-Relational and Therapeutic Relationship...
+The Therapeutic Relationship...

 It is important to say that I will not give advice or tell you what to do.
 You are the expert in your life!
 My role as your therapist is to be an active companion on your journey of self discovery which, at times, can be challenging but ultimately rewarding.

-Can I help with your particular issue or concern?...
+How can I help with your particular issue or concern?...

 Each person will be treated equally: my aim being to ensure that you are respected as a unique individual without judgement or discrimination and regardless of age, gender, culture, faith/religion, disability, background/culture or sexual orientation.